brainandforce/CliffordNumbers.jl/README.md

 provide an `nblades` function separate from `Base.length` to count the number of blades represented by a type.

-To index an `AbstractCliffordNumber`, we provide the `BitIndex{Q}` type, which allows for arbitrary components to be indexed, and the `BitIndices{Q,C<:AbstractCliffordNumber{Q}}` type, which provides all valid indices of instances of `C` that are not constrained to be zero.
+To index an `AbstractCliffordNumber`, we provide the `BladeIndex{Q}` type, which allows for arbitrary components to be indexed, and the `BitIndices{Q,C<:AbstractCliffordNumber{Q}}` type, which provides all valid indices of instances of `C` that are not constrained to be zero.
 Indexing with ordinary integers is disallowed, but `Tuple(::AbstractCliffordNumber)` obtains the backing `Tuple`.

 `AbstractCliffordNumber{Q,T}` includes the following concrete subtypes:
   * `CliffordNumber{Q,T,L}`, which represents the coefficients associated with all basis blades.